-- Review the hydrology and flood modelling and prepare new flood inundation maps for emergency management and land-use planning purposes; - Create new flood intelligence Data (stage versus consequence).
-It is expected that this data is tied with the relevant flood maps; - Augment floor level database through additional survey; - Review the performance of the Castle Creek levee and investigate the appropriateness of the levee alignment and height; - Assess the sediment transport and potential sediment removal programme of Castle Creek; - Independently apply storm events over the township area to inform overland flow paths without riverine flooding; - Provide information and prepare community information awareness and education brochures in line with the FloodSafe Initiative; and - Augmentation of telephone alert system including opt-out system.
+- Review the hydrology and flood modelling and prepare new flood inundation maps for emergency management and land-use planning purposes; - Create new flood intelligence data (stage versus consequence).
+It is expected that this data is tied with the relevant flood maps; - Augment floor level database through additional survey; - Review the performance of the Castle Creek levee and investigate the appropriateness of the levee alignment and height; - Assess the sediment transport and potential sediment removal programme of Castle Creek; - Independently apply storm events over the township area to inform overland flow paths without riverine flooding; - Provide information and prepare community information awareness and education brochures in line with the FloodSafe Initiative; and - Augmentation of telephone alert system including opt-out system. - Provide site specific flood chart information to assist with building community flood resilience.